Welcome to Sky #4: Enchants

 Our negative Fire Enchant Flames costs 2 Mana to remove, and deals 2 damage to the character it is attached to at the start of that character’s turn.
 As a result, even if you are able to remove Flames, it will often have already damaged the character it is attached to, potentially destroying it.
 As a result of this, it's often not worth saving a Unit with Flames on it, because it may already have been damaged too badly.
 When attached to a Hero, Flames becomes a recurring drain on your health turn after turn, and typically needs to be dealt with, though it can be worth staying on fire for a few turns if you have better plays you need to make with your mana so as not to fall behind.

-Our negative Water Enchant Frozen costs 4 Mana to remove.
-A character with Frozen will take 2 additional damage whenever it would take any damage.
-If a Frozen Unit takes 2 damage, it will take 4 damage instead.
-If it takes 1 Wither damage, it will take 3 Wither damage instead, giving it -3/-3, and so on.
-Frozen and Armor apply on the same layer—that is to say, if an Armor Unit has Frozen, and would take 1 damage, it will take 2 damage, rather than 3 or 0.
-Because of Frozen’s high-impact effect, Units that are Frozen are often destroyed before their user has a chance to counteract Frozen.
+Our negative Water Enchant Frostbite costs 4 Mana to remove.
+A character with Frostbite will take 2 additional damage whenever it would take any damage.
+So f a Unit with Frostbite would take 2 damage, it will take 4 damage instead.
+If it would take 1 Wither damage, it will take 3 Wither damage instead, giving it -3/-3, and so on.
+Frostbite and Armor apply at the same time, so if an Armor Unit has Frostbite, and would take 1 damage, it will take 2 damage, rather than 3 or 0.
+Because of Frostbite's immediate effect, Units with Frostbite are often destroyed before their user has a chance to counteract Frostbite.

 Our negative Dark Enchant Hex costs 6 Mana to remove.
 A character with Hex attached will take 6 damage at the end of its owner’s turn, after which point the Hex will disappear.
 Because of the extremely high cost to remove Hex, and the fact that it triggers at the end of one’s own turn, it is often advisable to try to use a Hexed Unit to trade with and destroy an enemy Unit or attack the enemy Hero, then allow it to be destroyed, rather than spend 6 Mana to save it.
 Likewise, if a Hex is on your Hero, it can often be better to take 6 damage, rather than pay 6 to remove the Hex, to avoid losing tempo.